Looking to the Future reform

-- SRA-regulated firms will be expected to display an SRA digital badge on their websites, which will provide a direct link to information on the protections their regulated status gives customers.
+- SRA-regulated firms will be expected to display an SRA clickable logo on their websites, which will provide a direct link to information on the protections their regulated status gives customers.

 - A modern digital register that will help people more easily find core information about who we regulate.